 Learn: A quick and simple guide to common emergency home repairs.

 Home equity loans and home equity lines of credit (HELOC)

-A home equity line of credit (HELOC) is a revolving line of credit that is secured by using your home as collateral.
-You’re essentially borrowing against the amount of available equity in your home.
+A home equity line of credit (HELOC) is a revolving line of credit secured by using your home as collateral.
+You're essentially borrowing against the amount of available equity in your home.
 Similar to a credit card, as you pay off the balance, the amount of available credit is replenished.
 Be sure to know whether the interest rate you are quoted is fixed or variable.
-If it’s a variable rate, that amount of interest can change from month to month.
+If it's a variable rate, that amount of interest can change from month to month.

 FHA 203(k) rehabilitation loans

 FHA rehab loans are a part of the Section 203(k) program.
 Eligible borrowers can obtain a loan that can both refinance (or even purchase) and repair a home.
 Covered work includes (but is not limited to) modernization, elimination of hazards, and energy conservation improvements.